Shoutzor/backend/README.md

 API Docs can be found over at [shoutzor.com](https://shoutzor.com/phpdocs/app/master/). \
 Documentation has yet to be written.
 Feel free to ask any questions in the `discussions`.

+## Development

+For local development you have 2 options (that I know of):
+- Install PHP locally
+- Mount code directory to the backend container

+The method I will describe below assumes you have PHP installed locally.

+1. Open the terminal and navigate to the root of the backend project
+2. Run `docker-compose -f docker-compose.testing.yml up mysql redis`
+    - This will start the `mysql` and `redis` containers that are required for the backend to work; if you need any other containers to run, just add them to the list after `up`
+3. Open another terminal and navigate to the root of the backend project
+4. Run `composer install` to install all dependencies of the `backend`.
+If you already did this before, you won't need to do this again.
+5. Run `composer install-shoutzor-dev` to install shoutzor
+6. You can now run `php artisan swoole:http start` to start the backend.
+If it gives you a `permission denied` error try running it with `sudo`.

 ## Composer commands: